Normal Vital Signs Chart

 Blood pressure

-Both systolic and diastolic pressures are essential in recording blood pressure.
+Both the systolic pressure and diastolic pressure are essential in recording blood pressure.
 Normal blood pressure falls within the standard 120/80 mm Hg range and reflects healthy vascular function.
-A blood pressure reading outside such may denote high blood pressure (hypertension), associated with factors like obesity or kidney disease.
+A blood pressure reading outside this range may denote high blood pressure (hypertension), which is associated with factors like obesity or kidney disease.
 In contrast, low blood pressure (hypotension) could indicate dehydration or heart failure.

 Body temperature